American Sign Language, Anishinaabemowin, Arabic and Chinese:

 Designed to initiate qualified undergraduates in the techniques and discipline of scholarly literary or linguistic research by concentrated work in an interdisciplinary field.
 Emphasis on the critical reading and analysis of primary and/or secondary sources in English translation.
 Specific subjects of seminar to be announced.
 Does not count toward fulfillment of academic major or minor.
 Prereq: Sr. stndg. or cons. of dept. ch.

-FOLA 4995.
-Independent Study in Foreign Languages and Literatures.
+LLAC 4995.
+Independent Study in Languages, Literatures and Cultures.
 1-3 cr. hrs.

 Supervised study of a specific area or topic in Languages, Literatures and Cultures.
 Prereq: Cons. of dept. ch.